Training and Testing Updates - Updated 8/31/2020

 Real Colors® (2-3 hours):

 Real Colors® is a dynamic workshop experience using a personality type test.
 The goal is to provide participants with the skills to: understand human behavior, uncover motivators specific to each temperament, and improve communication with others.
 The basis of this workshop is the Real Colors® Personality Type Test: a user-friendly, intuitive tool that identifies four personality types common to all people—Gold, Green, Blue, and Orange.
 Participants will gain an understanding of the four colors (each corresponding to a personality type), discover where they fall as an individual on the Real Colors spectrum, learn to recognize characteristics of each of the four colors, and discuss with fellow workshop participants what it’s like to be each color.
-Departments are responsible for the costs of the assessment booklets plus shipping and handling.

 A separate training form is required for each training requested.